blog

 Feedback from the event

-- The three groups that attendees felt were most responsible for changing the food system for the better was community action groups, central government, and parents and individuals.
+• The three groups that attendees felt were most responsible for changing the food system for the better were community action groups, central government, and parents and individuals.

-- Attendees collectively agreed on five recommendations of how to change the food system for the better:
+• Attendees collectively agreed on five recommendations for how to change the food system for the better:

-- The first was asking for central government to make high level changes as it was agreed that personal responsibility has been overstated and systematic change is required.
+1. The first was asking for central government to make high-level changes as it was agreed that personal responsibility has been overstated and systematic change is required.

-- The second recommendation was that self-organised groups of citizens must play an important role in reforming the food system.
+2. The second recommendation was that self-organised groups of citizens must play an important role in reforming the food system.
 Community action groups can make local, low-level changes.
-They have the long term vision which central government often lacks, and can act quickly so that people’s needs are actually met.
+They have the long-term vision which central government often lacks, and can act quickly so that people’s needs are actually met.

-- As well as this, young people should be at the center of any changes to the food system.
+4. As well as this, young people should be at the centre of any changes to the food system.
 We need to work to improve their awareness and knowledge so that they can make the right choices about food.

-- Finally, environmental factors must be considered for long term change to the food system.
+5. Finally, environmental factors must be considered for long-term change to the food system.
 For example, planning legislation should be changed so that developers are required to build more green space.
 This will change how we engage with the Food system.